grafana/grafana/docs/sources/administration/preferences/change-grafana-name.md

 ### Organization Admin change organization name

-Follow these instructions if you are an Organization Admin.
+If you are an Organization Admin, follow these steps:

 {{< docs/list >}}
 {{< docs/shared "preferences/org-preferences-list.md" >}}